Patterns: Numbers

 Growing Patterns

-Growing patterns are a string of numbers where that get organized in growing order.
+Growing patterns are a string of numbers that get organized in growing order.
 For this sequence, the numbers are organized in ascending order.

 An Example: